While bringing long overdue uniformity to my site’s design language, I ran into a very common problem: styling links.

 A couple more interesting properties:

-text-decoration-offset– specify how far away from its original position should the underline be.
+text-underline-offset– specify how far away from its original position should the underline be.

 text-decoration-position– go around glyphs or under; great for internationalization.
 Supports vertical text as well!